Danielwsx64/xcribe/README.md

 -   output: a custom name to the output file
 -   format: ApiBlueprint or Swagger formats
 -   env_var: a custom name to the env to active XCribe.Formatter
+-   json_library: The library to be used for json decode/encode

 Example